Tax Case Laws

 TAXPAYER SHOULD NOT BE FORCED TO PAY A DEMAND CREATED BY A REVENUE AUTHORITY UNLESS THE ORDER CREATING SUCH DEMAND HAS UNDERGONE THE SCRUTINY OF AT LEAST ONE INDEPENDENT FORUM.

-Case Name : ABDUL RASHEED, KARACHI VS THE COMMISSIONER-IR, Zone-II, LTU- II, KARACHI
+Case Title : ABDUL RASHEED, KARACHI VS THE COMMISSIONER-IR, Zone-II, LTU- II, KARACHI

 Court : Supreme Court